 Now you have a question - how to take chaga correctly?
 It's simple - three times a third of a glass before meals for 15 days in a row.

-For bowel diseases (or other diseases of the stomach), combine 50 g of dried yarrow, the same amount of rose hips and 100 g of chaga.
-But keep in mind that before that, the herbs must be soaked and insisted in one liter of water for a couple of hours, and then heated, brought to a boil and held for another couple of hours in a water bath.
+For intestinal diseases (or other stomach diseases), combine 50 g of dried yarrow, the same amount of rose hips and 100 g of chaga.
+But keep in mind that before this, the herbs need to be soaked and infused in one liter of water for a couple of hours, and then heated, brought to a boil and kept in a water bath for another couple of hours.
 Add 200 ml of honey and 100 ml of aloe juice to the mixture of herbs, berries and mushrooms.
 Stir and then strain.
-Store in a cool place protected from light.
-Take a quarter of a spoon and a half months before meals (half an hour).
+Store in a cool place, protected from light.
+Take a quarter spoon a month and a half before meals (half an hour).

 CATEGORIES